thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/nodes/transformation/split-array-msg.md

 ---
 layout: docwithnav
 title: split array msg
-description: Splits a message whose data is a JSON array into multiple separate messages, one for each element in the array.
+description: Splits an incoming message with JSON array data into multiple separate messages, creating one new message for each array element.
 breadcrumbs: "true"
 breadcrumbs-steps: "2"
 hidetoc: "true"